 "A couple of weeks ago, we had our first barbecue with lots of kids, and it really made me feel like I needed to babyproof the whole space," she shares.
-"It was our first time with like six children at the house, which was a little bit jarring."
+"It was our first time with, like, six children at the house, which was a little bit jarring."

 On weekends, the couple invites friends and family over for dinner parties.
 On the menu: barbecue.
 "We have a firepit that just makes the space really cozy for when it gets nighttime.
 We also installed all these cool lanterns hanging off the trees.
 It's just a really warm, inviting environment to host in."

-"Recently we've been having a lot of people over for barbecues," says Port.
+"Recently, we've been having a lot of people over for barbecues," says Port.
 The host loves to have a variety of drinks ready for guests: "I really have like white wine or rosé for everybody.
-Last weekend, we were making margaritas—just really simple clean margaritas."
+Last weekend, we were making margaritas—just really simple, clean margaritas."
 A small outdoor bar cart houses various drinks and cocktails.

-On the barbecuing side, Rosenman loves a mixed grill: hamburgers, chicken, sausages, which the couple serves with a watermelon feta salad, grilled corn on the cob, and homemade queso dip.
+On the barbecuing side, Rosenman loves a mixed grill: hamburgers, chicken, and sausages, which the couple serves with a watermelon feta salad, grilled corn on the cob, and homemade queso dip.
 "If you marinate everything in advance, all you have to do is stick it on the grill," suggests Port.
 "Barbecuing is super easy to do, regardless of how much time you have.
-Sometimes, with my big family, we'll do a potluck to take the pressure off of us too."
+Sometimes, with my big family, we'll do a potluck to take the pressure off of us, too."

-On the stereo under the twinkling backyard lights, their wedding playlist still serves as ambiance for their dinner parties.
+On the stereo under the twinkling backyard lights, their wedding playlist still serves as an ambiance for their dinner parties.
 "My husband always plays the same playlist: the Friday-night playlist from our wedding," she says.
 "We curated all these different playlists for our wedding: a Friday night, a ceremony playlist, a cocktail hour playlist, an after-hours playlist, a Sunday brunch playlist.
 Timmy just went crazy with these playlists.
-He always tends to lean toward the Friday night playlist, and it's just getting a little bit old, we need something new."
+He always tends to lean toward the Friday night playlist, and it's just getting a little bit old; we need something new."

 For Port, the most important thing when entertaining is to focus on spending quality time with the people that are there.
 "I like to just spend time with people and not be so concerned with how things are running," she says.
 Instead, she likes to entertain with ease: simple outdoor plates, dishes prepared in advance, and most importantly, no one allowed in the kitchen to help clean up.

 Her favorite thing about her new outdoor space: "The overall feeling of just peace and happiness when I look outside," she muses.
 "We are so lucky to live in Los Angeles, have amazing weather, and to be able to have a space to enjoy it.
-I just really really love being out there.
+I just really, really love being out there.
 I feel like my happiest self when I'm out there."